 In the Dizzion blog, we assert that with today’s multi-faceted threat landscape and the expanding attack surface, endpoint computing must change.
 But, despite these threats, the core architecture of the Windows OS for the desktop has not changed in the last 30+ years.
 Windows is still built to be retrofitted every year, and patched every Tuesday.
 This begs the question as to why we haven’t moved to a new paradigm in desktop computing?

 We’ve already seen this happen in the datacenter with software-defined networking (SDN); Software-as-a-Service (SaaS) and Infrastructure-as-a-Service (IaaS) solutions, but why not at the endpoint?
-Clearly, the endpoint is ripe for a change, and that is exactly what IGEL is doing through our software-defined approach to endpoint management.
+Clearly, the endpoint is ripe for a change, and that is exactly what IGEL is doing through our software-defined approach to endpoint security and optimization.
 IGEL’s Linux-based OS is a modern, secure, desktop operating system.
 It offers a minimal footprint – enabling quick and easy access to desktop applications, while reducing risk from cybersecurity threats.
 Through our approach, we are providing businesses of all sizes with a more secure way to deliver desktop applications to their end users.

 Read more about our take on the Evolution of the EUC here to learn why we think Windows for the endpoint is on its way out and why desktop virtualization is so viable for today’s business.
 You’ll also see why we think a smarter approach to EUC will give organizations a competitive edge while minimizing security risk and embracing the IoT paradigm.